 - a Parental Consent Affidavit granting authorisation for the travel by the non-travelling parent (ie. the other parent who is registered as a parent on the birth certificate).

 What details must the Parental Consent Affidavit contain?

 The Parental Consent Affidavit must include full contact details and copies of the identity documents or passports of the parent/s or legal guardian of the child.

 Here is the suggested format for this Affidavit, as provided by the Department of Home Affairs (DHA).
-Print it off, fill it in and use this:
+Print it off and fill it in – for PARENTAL CONSENT AFFIDAVIT, click here.

 For your easy reference – here is a copy of the suggested Affidavit form to see what is required:

 The Affidavit may not be older than three months, dating from the start date of travel ie. when presented.
 (On some pages on the DHA’s website it says four months and in 2017 this was changed to six months.)
 The same affidavit will still be valid for the departure or return in relation to the same journey regardless of the period of the journey.